 Financial Philosophy: “I enjoy getting more for less.”

-Extreme couponers experience similar dilemmas as food hoarders in that some justify a purchase just because the item is on sale or at a discount rate after stacking a few coupons.
+Extreme couponers experience similar dilemmas as food hoarders; some justify a purchase just because the item is on sale or at a discount rate after stacking a few coupons.
 Shoppers who are addicted to saving money by stacking coupons could save on household items such as laundry detergent, but the real trouble arises when their hauls overflow with processed food filled with empty calories and high-sugar sports drinks.

 What to Do: Saving money is an admirable accomplishment, but always ensure that you’re keeping your family’s health in mind.
 Are these six boxes of Ritz crackers really necessary?
 How about the 12 two-liter bottles of Coke?
 You might be saving money now, but the hundreds of dollars being saved by extreme couponers won’t compare to the thousands spent on long-term medical bills down the line.